Image

 DWI Administrative Hearing Lawyer Gladstone, MO | Gladstone, MO DWI Law Firm | Combs Waterkotte

-A DWI administrative hearing is a separate civil process from your criminal case in Gladstone, MO.
-This hearing determines whether the Missouri Department of Revenue (DOR) can legally suspend or revoke your driver’s license based on your arrest.
-If you fail to request a hearing, your license suspension will take effect automatically—without giving you a chance to challenge it.
+A DWI administrative hearing is a civil proceeding separate from your criminal DWI case in Gladstone, MO.
+It determines whether the state has the right to suspend or revoke your driver’s license based on the circumstances of your arrest.
+If you don’t request this hearing within 15 days from your arrest date, your suspension goes into effect automatically without hearing your side.

 At the hearing, the following key elements are evaluated: